United States Air Force Security Forces: Security Forces flash

 The "Falcon over crossed runways" is derived from the 1041st Security Police Squadron of Operation SAFESIDE.
 This unit evolved into the 82nd Combat Security Police Wing with the mission of providing the Air Force with worldwide ground defense capability and became the base model for all modern USAF Security Forces.
 This symbol was adopted to represent this ground defense mission.

+The signature blue beret worn by USAF Security Forces shows a falcon above crossed runways.
+The runways represent Air Force bases and the swooping falcon symbolizes force protection.
+Inspired by the Strategic Air Command Elite Guard and Operation Safeside Security Police, the beret represents heritage and strength.

 Recent events

 Nuclear security forces

 Nuclear Security Forces, or "nuke troops", train constantly in small unit tactics due to their lead responsibility in fighting off clandestine, special operations forces.
 This has included training such as "Blue Coach", which saw Security Forces training alongside US Navy SEALs and engaging OPFOR in training, defeating their Marine Corps attackers.